tomasnocetti/deel-challenge/README.md

 When you have finished the assignment, create a github repository and send us the link.

 Thank you and good luck! 🙏

+## Assumptions

+- If the profileId in `/contracts/:id` doesn't match the contracts associated profile, we return 404.